r3c/deval/doc/page/03-language.rst

 PHP compatibility
 -----------------

 Use the :php:attr:`Deval\\Setup::$version` property to change target PHP compatibility version.
-All PHP versions above 7 unlocked some constructs that were not possible with previous versions, meaning some less effective workarounds need to be use when targeting one of these.
+PHP versions 7 and above unlocked language constructs that were not possible on previous versions (e.g. ``$f()()``), saving Deval from resorting to less effective workarounds.

 Default value of this option is current executing PHP version (obtained through ``PHP_VERSION`` constant), meaning you should not have to touch this option except in rare situations if you use Deval to generate and execute code that don't run using the same PHP version.